 Daytime Loitering Ordinance: The City of Rialto has an active "Daytime Loitering" ordinance which prohibits any minor to loiter, idle, wander, stroll, or play in or upon public streets, highways, roads, alleys, parks, playgrounds, parking areas, or other public grounds, public places, places of amusement and eating places, vacant lots or other unsupervised places, or any place open to the public when said minor's school is in session.
 The other areas we serve have similar ordinances and local law enforcement enforce these ordinances and students in violation of the ordinances may be cited, resulting in the student and parent/guardian being required to appear in court.
 Fines (as much as \$250.00) may be imposed by the court and students often required to perform community service.
 Additionally, it is unlawful for the parents, guardians or other adults having care and custody of a minor to violate these ordinances.
-Parents, guardians, or other adult in violation of these ordinances are subject to a fine not to exceed \$1,000 and may be required to perform community service.
+Parents, guardians, or other adults in violation of these ordinances are subject to a fine not to exceed \$1,000 and may be required to perform community service.
 Should truancy become a serious student problem, every effort will be made to address the difficulty.
 It is our intention to assist the student in resolving such dilemmas.
 Parents, students, and administrators must work together to make that possible.
 Therefore, truancies will be dealt with by the various intervention methods listed below:

-- 1. Parent notification. - 2.
-Student-administrative contracts. - 3.
-Parent/student/administrator conference. - 4.
-Excessive absences may result in a class schedule modification. - 5.
-Student Attendance Review Team (SART) This meeting is an attempt to resolve attendance obstacles.
-If attendance issues persist, referral to the Student Attendance Review Board (SARB) is initiated. - 6.
-Student Attendance Review Board (SARB) This board is composed of community members who meet to review cases referred to them by the school through our district office.
+- Parent notification.

+- Student-administrative contracts.

+- Parent/student/administrator conference.

+- Excessive absences may result in a class schedule modification.

+- Student Attendance Support Panel (SASP) This meeting is an attempt to resolve attendance obstacles.
+This panel is composed of community members who meet to review cases referred to them by the school through our district office.
 Referrals are made for students with extreme attendance problems, habitual tardiness and/or truancies.

 18-Year-Old Students: Any students who have regularly progressed through school and who become 18 years of age while in high school may continue to attend until graduation, provided they maintain satisfactory levels of effort/performance and conduct.
-Students who have withdrawn from school and present themselves for reenrollment after they have reached the age of 18 may be referred to the district Adult Education or college programs suitable to their needs.
+Students who have withdrawn from school and present themselves for re enrollment after they have reached the age of 18 may be referred to the district Adult Education or college programs suitable to their needs.